Skip to content

 • Follow Up Generation

-6. Click the model dropdown and you should see the models that you have downloaded from Lemonade.
+9. Click the model dropdown — you should see the models you downloaded from Lemonade.

 Main Activities